 Program the Scratch cat's victory celebration.

-Finally, Add a "when flag clicked" block to the top of your block stack.
+And finally, add a when flag clicked block to the top of your block stack.

 - Click the Victory Celebration Starter Project link.